How to Spot a Phishing Email – 5 Signs to Look Out For

 That’s why a vitally important sixth way of how to spot a phishing email should be pointed out.

 That’s right, it’s you—you and the employees entrusted with your organization’s cybersecurity wellbeing.

 You have the best understanding of what sort of emails you usually get at home and at work.
 If an email just feels off for any reason, that’s enough to be wary of it.
 Any legitimate email request can be followed up with a phone call or separate email.

 The sheer ingenuity of cybercriminals almost guarantees the coming years will bring phishing attempts no one has ever seen before.
-Just look at the Google Docs phishing scam from last month.
 That’s why a healthy dose of security awareness, with some skepticism and situational awareness thrown in, can go a long way.

 Want to keep your employees’ how to spot a phishing email knowledge up to snuff?
 MediaPRO’s Phishing Simulator is an optional component of all our TrainingPacks, which include comprehensive security and privacy awareness training coverage, employee assessments, and customer support.
 Speak to an expert to learn more or request a demo.